 Kirby McInerney LLP Reminds Investors That a Class Action Lawsuit Has Been Filed on Behalf of TuSimple Holdings Inc. (TSP) Investors and Encourages Investors to Contact the Firm Before October 31, 2022

-/EIN News/ -- NEW YORK, Sept.
-07, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of California on behalf of those who acquired TuSimple Holdings Inc. (“TuSimple” or the “Company”) (NASDAQ: TSP) securities from April 12, 2021 through August 1, 2022, both dates inclusive (the “Class Period”), including shares purchased in, or traceable to, TuSimple’s April 2021 initial public offering.
+NEW YORK, Sept.
+07, 2022 (GLOBE NEWSWIRE) -- The law firm of Kirby McInerney LLP announces that a class action lawsuit has been filed in the U.S. District Court for the Southern District of California on behalf of those who acquired TuSimple Holdings Inc. ("TuSimple" or the "Company") TSP securities from April 12, 2021 through August 1, 2022, both dates inclusive (the "Class Period"), including shares purchased in, or traceable to, TuSimple's April 2021 initial public offering.
 Investors have until October 31, 2022 to apply to the Court to be appointed as lead plaintiff in the lawsuit.

 TuSimple develops self-driving technologies to meet the demands of heavy-duty and semi-trucks.